Posted March 20th, 2020 at 6:06 pm by Dan Musick

 We recommend that all employees check their temperatures every morning before eating or drinking anything.
 We also ask that wives or housemates check theirs daily as well.
 Do not come to work if your temperature is rising, this may indicate that you have the COVID-19 Coronavirus.

 If one of us comes down with the virus, or if someone enters the building with the virus, we shut down the business for two days for a deep clean.
-Consequently, we do this with disinfected wipes, cleaning sprays, gloves, and an N95 mask, or we contract out the work.
+We do this with disinfected wipes, cleaning sprays, gloves, and an N95 mask, or we contract out the work.

 Suggestions to help you protect yourself and others: